dioxfile/Logic_Clock_Didatic_Tool/README.md

 cat /etc/machine-id
 ```

-Send the generated value to the software provider to request a license.
+Send the generated value to the software provider to request a license: [Provider](https://www.linkedin.com/in/dioxfile).

 ---